Electronic chiralization as an indicator of the anomalous Hall effect in unconventional magnetic systems: EC in model examples

 where $\alpha,\beta,\gamma$ are Euler angles about the $z,y',z''$ axes, respectively.
-It is interesting to note that the counterclockwise rotation about $z$ of all sublattice moments leads to clockwise rotation of $\boldsymbol{\chi}_1$, same as the weak magnetization \cite{Nakatsuji_2015}.
-Moreover, rotation about the $y$ axis in Fig.~\ref{fig:ecmodel} (c) by $\pi$ makes $\boldsymbol{\chi}_1$ vanish [Fig.~\ref{fig:ecmodel} (d)], since in this case the magnetic order become triangular rather than inverse triangular, and the AHE or weak ferromagnetism are forbidden by a $C_3$ symmetry.
+Here $z$ and $y$ are the original crystalline axes $[0001]$ and $[01\bar{1}0]$, while the primed and double-primed axes correspond to those co-rotated with the local moments successively by $\alpha$ and $\beta$, respectively.
+The expression captures the phenomenon that a counterclockwise rotation about $[0001]$ of all sublattice moments leads to clockwise rotation of the weak magnetization and $\boldsymbol{\sigma}_{\rm AH}$ \cite{Nakatsuji_2015}.
+Moreover, rotation about the $[01\bar{1}0]$ axis in Fig.~\ref{fig:ecmodel} (c) by $\pi$ makes $\boldsymbol{\chi}_1$ vanish [Fig.~\ref{fig:ecmodel} (d)], since in this case the magnetic order becomes triangular rather than inverse triangular, and the AHE or weak ferromagnetism are forbidden by a $C_3$ symmetry.

-Motivated by the way that $\nabla \phi$ and $\rho_m$ cooperatively give rise to finite $\boldsymbol{\chi}_1$, we will next give two experimentally relevant model examples in which magnetic charge appears more explicitly and leads to the AHE.
+To compare the angular dependence of $|\bm \chi_1|$ with that of $|\boldsymbol{\sigma}_{\rm AH}|$, we use the following generic tight-binding model \cite{Chen_2020} adapted to the structures of cubic and hexagonal Mn$_3$X to calculate the intrinsic contribution to the anomalous Hall conductivity:

+where $i,j$ label lattice sites, $\langle \rangle $ means nearest neighbor, $\alpha,\beta$ label spin, $t >0$ is the spin-independent hopping amplitude and is chosen as the energy unit, $\lambda_{\rm so}$ is the spin-orbit coupling strength, $\hat{r}_{ij}$ is a unit vector along the position vector $\mathbf r_j - \mathbf r_i$, $\boldsymbol{\eta}_{ij}$ is the electric field or electric dipole moment vector at the center of the nearest-neighbor $ij$ bond \cite{Chen_2020} (normalized using the largest $|{\eta}_{ij}|$), $J$ is the strength of a local exchange field along $\hat{n}_i$ mimicking the noncollinear magnetic order in a given material.